GaiusSampson/ChexZero-tests/README.md

 ### Dependencies

-* you will need the MMIC-CXR dataset
+* you will need the MMIC-CXR, CheXpert and PadChest datsets
 * make sure the requirements.txt is installed
 * this program was made on windows 11